 Step 2: How to Make Homemade Almond Roca

 Begin by placing a large pot on the stovetop.
 Set the burner to medium heat.
 Then add in the butter.
 Stir occasionally with a silicone spoon or wooden spoon so the butter doesn’t burn.
-Once the butter has melted add in the water, corn syrup, and white granulated sugar.
+Once the butter has melted add the water, corn syrup, and white granulated sugar.
 This will complete the ingredients for the toffee base.
 Stir occasionally so the candy doesn’t burn.
-Like I mentioned earlier Almond Roca is basically a toffee covered with chocolate.
+As I mentioned earlier Almond Roca is basically a toffee covered with chocolate.

 Step 3: Heat it to the right temp to form the Almond Roca or Toffee base